Royal Mint Gold

 Royal Mint Gold was a digital gold currency and a cryptocurrency backed by gold reserves in the UK Royal Mint.
-The Royal Mint began testing blockchain transactions in April 2017.
+The Royal Mint launched a digitized token called RMG, representing one gram of physical gold per token, in 2016.
+It began testing blockchain transactions in April 2017.
 The first test transaction was in August 2017.
 The rollout was originally scheduled to occur by the end of 2017.
 US-based CME Group (Chicago Mercantile Exchange) was tentatively set to administer the trading.
 At the time, The Daily Telegraph said it "appears somewhat similar to an exchange-traded fund such as ETF Securities Physical Gold".

 The project collapsed in 2018, when CME pulled out and the UK Royal Mint was hesitant to find a new partner.

 Implementation

 The blockchain used is the Prova open-source distributed ledger.
 A proof-of-stake algorithm demonstrates ownership of the physical gold.
 BitGo provided blockchain code.

 Backing gold

-The Royal Mint stated that "All gold is held within the highly secure storage facilities in The Royal Mint's vault and The Royal Mint acts solely as sub-custodian and has no claim on the gold" and that gold delivery would be possible, with additional fabrication fees for amounts less than a London Good Delivery bar (400 oz, worth about US$400,000 on January 31, 2018).
+The Royal Mint stated, that "All gold is held within the highly secure storage facilities in The Royal Mint's vault and The Royal Mint acts solely as sub-custodian and has no claim on the gold" and that gold delivery would be possible, with additional fabrication fees for amounts less than a London Good Delivery bar (400 oz, worth about US$400,000 on January 31, 2018).